 He received his B.S. degree (with honor) in Electronic Engineering from Tsinghua University, Beijing, China in 2005, the M.S and Ph.D. degree in Electrical Engineering from the University of California, Los Angeles in 2007 and 2009 respectively.

-His current research interests include low-power design, three-dimensional integration, hardware security and renewable energy applications.
+His current research interests include edge intelligence with focus on biomedical applications, three-dimensional integration, and hardware security.
 In recognition of his research, eight of his papers have been nominated for the Best Paper Award and one paper have received the Best Paper in Track, all in top conferences (DAC'05, ICCAD'07, ICCD'08, ASPDAC'09, DAC'09, ISPD'13, ICCAD'14, ISPD'15, DAC'16).
-He was also the recipient of IBM Invention Achievement Award in 2009, Japan Society for the Promotion of Science (JSPS) Faculty Invitation Fellowship, Humboldt Research Fellowship, IEEE St. Louis Section Outstanding Educator Award, Academy of Science (St. Louis) Innovation Award, Missouri S&T Faculty Excellence Award, NSF CAREER Award, IEEE Region 5 Outstanding Individual Achievement Award, all in 2014, and the Air Force Summer Faculty Fellowship in 2015 and 2016.
+He was also the recipient of IBM Invention Achievement Award in 2009, Japan Society for the Promotion of Science (JSPS) Faculty Invitation Fellowship in 2014 and 2018, Humboldt Research Fellowship, IEEE St. Louis Section Outstanding Educator Award, Academy of Science (St. Louis) Innovation Award, Missouri S&T Faculty Excellence Award, NSF CAREER Award, IEEE Region 5 Outstanding Individual Achievement Award, all in 2014, the Air Force Summer Faculty Fellowship in 2015 and 2016, the Air Force Visiting Faculty Research Fellowship in 2017, and August-Wilhelm Scheer Visiting Professorship at Technical University of Munich in 2018.
 He has served on the technical program committee of many international conferences including DAC, ICCAD, DATE, ISPD, ASPDAC and ICCD.
-He is also a member of IEEE CEDA Publicity Committee and IEEE Smart Grid R&D Committee, and an associate editor of IEEE TCAD, ACM JETC, VLSI Integration, IEEE VLSI CAS Newsletter, IEEE TCCCPS Newsletter and ACM SIGDA Newsletter.
+He is also an executive committee member of ACM SIGDA, a member of IEEE CEDA Publicity Committee and IEEE Smart Grid R&D Committee, deputy editor-in-chief for IEEE TC-VLSI Circuits and Systems Newsletter, and an associate editor of IEEE TCAD, ACM JETC, VLSI Integration, IEEE TCCCPS Newsletter and ACM SIGDA Newsletter.
 He is a senior member of IEEE.

 (You can find his updated CV here: Download CV )